MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ApiManagement/v3.0.0/Set-AzureRmApiManagementCertificate.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmApiManagementCertificate** cmdlet modifies an Azure API Management certificate.
+The **Set-AzureRmApiManagementCertificate** cmdlet modifies an Azure API Management certificate which is configured for authentication with backend.

 ## EXAMPLES